lhcb/glossary/glossary/p.md

 Advisory body to the LHCb management that defines the strategy and priority of the experiments physics programme.

+## Power cycle

+Short for "turning it off and on again".

 ## Production Request {#PR}

 A request for processing centrally a physics request.
 Production Requests are managed by the LHCb distributed computing team via LHCbDIRAC.
 LHCb users can create production requests via the [LHCbDIRAC Web Portal](https://lhcb-portal-dirac.cern.ch/DIRAC/?view=tabs&theme=Grey&url_state=1|*LHCbDIRAC.ProductionRequestManager.classes.ProductionRequestManager).
 Production Requests are subject to approval by the [PPG](p.html#PPG).